 Stillman College welcomes you and is proud to assist you with your educational interests.
 We offer a variety of programs that are approved by the State Approving Agency that will help you receive a bachelor's degree and enhance your job opportunities.

-The Veterans Resource Center/VA Certifying School Officials at Stillman College located in Geneva Hall are here to assist you in meeting your educational goals.
+The Veterans Certifying School Official at Stillman College is located in Batchelor Hall will assist you in meeting your educational goals.